bambooleafz/disk-apm-disabler/README.md

 - this program works on ATA devices only; it currently might not work on some USB drives

-- nowadays, most ATA devices `should` support for `disabling APM`, as it supports ATA5/6/7/8 or ACS2/3/4/5 standards
+- nowadays, most ATA devices `should` support for `disabling APM`, as long as it supports ATA5/6/7/8 or ACS2/3/4/5 standards